TuckerCowie/ReactToYoutube/OVERVIEW.md

 ### Live code

 1. Write a stateless function component to use as the video list item within the app:
+    - Put it in a file called: `./src/components/VideoListItem.js`
     - Should have the following props:
         + active
         + thumbnailUrl
         + title
     - Use the markup from `./markup/VideoListItem.html`
-    - BONUS: No longer than 20 lines long
+    - BONUS: No longer than ~20 lines long
     - If you get stuck, checkout `./src/components/VideoListItem.example.js`

 ## Redux